 For example, if $100 of a $200 sale was paid for using the Credit Account payment type and that payment type can only be refunded as Credit Account according to its settings, you will have to refund your customer at least $100 of the total $200 refund in the form of store credit.

-If you are refunding from the original transaction (refund by reference) and it was paid for by credit card, you can select that card as the payment type to automatically send the funds back to the card.
+If you are refunding from the original transaction (refund by reference) and it was paid for by credit card, depending on your payment processor and the time elapsed since the transaction took place, you may see the original credit card used to pay for the transaction displayed as a payment type to refund to.
+Selecting this card and completing the refund transaction automatically sends the funds back to the card.

 Refunding to a credit card with Tyro